Earl of Egmont: History

-The Percevals claimed to be an ancient Anglo-Norman family, a branch of the House of Yvery.
+The Percevals claimed descent from an ancient Anglo-Norman family, a branch of the House of Yvery.
 This branch of the family traces its lineage to David Perceval, Lord of Tykenham, Rolleston, Sydenham, Moreland, Weley, and Wolmerton in Somerset, in the 16th century.
-His grandson was Sir Richard Percivale (1550–1620), agent of William Cecil, 1st Baron Burghley.
-Sir Richard deciphered coded letters that gave Queen Elizabeth I the first intelligence of the Spanish Armada.
-He served as Secretary of the Court of Wards and Registrar of the Court of Wards in Ireland, where he acquired large estates.
+His grandson, Sir Richard Percivale (1550–1620), agent of William Cecil, 1st Baron Burghley, deciphered coded letters that gave Queen Elizabeth I the first intelligence of the Spanish Armada of 1588.

+Richard Percivale served as Secretary of the Court of Wards and Registrar of the Court of Wards in Ireland, where he acquired large estates.

 Sir Richard's son, Sir Philip Perceval (1605–1647), obtained grants of forfeited lands in Ireland to the amount of 101,000 statute acres.
-His eldest son, John Perceval, on 9 September 1661, was created a Baronet, of Kanturk in the County of Cork, in the Baronetage of Ireland.
-The baronetcy was created by patent with a clause, that the eldest son, or grandson, would become a baronet after the age of 21, and during the lifetime of the father or grandfather, as the case would be.
+On 9 September 1661 his eldest son, John Perceval, was created a Baronet, of Kanturk in the County of Cork, in the Baronetage of Ireland.
+The baronetcy was created by patent with a clause specifying that the eldest son, or grandson, would become a baronet after the age of 21, and during the lifetime of the father or grandfather, as the case would be.